Vanderbilt-Student-Volunteers-Science/New_VSVS_Scheduler/docs/OnboardingIT.md

 3. Verify that it worked.
 You should navigate to the directory in the file explorer or in the terminal and verify that the contents match those of the remote repository.

 #### 1.4.2.
 Using VSCode
 Alternatively, you can use VSCode's GUI to clone the repository.
-[This guide](https://code.visualstudio.com/docs/sourcecontrol/github) walks you through the extensions you need to install and any extra steps you need to take to be able to clone a repo in the GUI.
+[This guide](https://code.visualstudio.com/docs/sourcecontrol/overview#_cloning-a-repository) walks you through how to clone a repo in the GUI.

 ### 1.5.
 Setting Up a Virtual Environment